cwibisono12/Mathematical_Finance/READme.txt

 Collections of the libraries for Mathematical Finance.

-Formalisms follow from the textbook M.Capinski and T.Zastaniak "Mathematics for Finance 2nd Ed.
+Formalisms follow from the textbook M.Capinski and T.Zastawniak "Mathematics for Finance 2nd Ed.
 Springer".